-Alcohol use disorders (AUDs) affect nearly 18 million people in America.1 You may decide to enter rehab when you recognize one or more of the 11 clinical criteria of an AUD impacting your life, such as spending an increasing amount of time on alcohol-related behaviors—including recovering from using alcohol—or experiencing withdrawal symptoms—such as sleep disturbance, sweating, and anxiety—when you do not use alcohol.2
+Alcohol use disorders (AUDs) affect nearly 18 million people in America.1 There are 11 clinical criteria indicating that alcohol has a negative influence on your life.
+Some of those criteria include spending an increasing amount of time on alcohol-related behaviors, such as recovering from using alcohol, or experiencing withdrawal symptoms when you stop drinking, such as sleep disturbances, sweating, and anxiety.2

-The alcohol rehab that is right for you may depend on which AUD symptoms you are experiencing, as well as other factors such as your medical and mental health history.
+The level of alcohol rehab treatment that is right for you may depend on which symptoms you experience, as well as other factors such as your medical and mental health history.

 Medical Detox